-Nevada Copper is following a QA/QC program of inserted standards and blanks and periodic re-assay of core (duplicates) at their primary lab and also at secondary labs (check assays).
+Nevada Copper follows a QA/QC program of inserted standards and blanks and periodic re-assay of core (duplicates) at their primary lab and also at secondary labs (check assays).
 The primary analytical laboratory, AAL, is ISO 17025 certified.
 First pass quality control uses international standards and blanks.
 AAL includes three standards and one blank per batch of 43 assays and requires recovery of 90 to 110% of the recorded value for sample results to be valid.
-It is required that the blank be less than twice the detection limit for low level results to be valid.
+The blank must be less than twice the detection limit for low-level results to be valid.
 A second pass quality control is a duplicate run of samples called controls (8 per 43 assays).
 The reproducibility of the controls is specific.
 The third pass quality control repeats any unusual results.
 This includes low results in high value areas or high results in low value areas.

-Tetra Tech undertook a review of the QA/QC results for sampling done in 2018, which included evaluation of the results of field standards, blanks, and duplicates.
+Tetra Tech reviewed the QA/QC results for sampling done in 2018, which included evaluation of the results of field standards, blanks, and duplicates.
 When Nevada Copper receives analytical results from the lab, the field standards, blanks and duplicate results are entered into a separate data set, that is, the results are not commingled in the main database and are not included in the resource estimate.